Rosa Manus

-Rosette Susanna "Rosa" Manus (/nl/; 20 August 1881 – 1942) was a Jewish Dutch pacifist and female suffragist involved in women's movements and anti-war movements, who was a victim of the Holocaust.
-She served as the President of the Society for Female Suffrage, the Vice President of the Dutch Association for Women's Interests and Equal Citizenship, and was one of the founding members of the Women's International League for Peace and Freedom (WILPF) as well as its secretary.
+Rosette Susanna "Rosa" Manus (/nl/; 20 August 1881 – 1942) was a Jewish Dutch pacifist and female suffragist involved in women's movements and anti-war movements, who was a victim of the Holocaust and died in Gestapo custody.
+She served as the president of the Society for Female Suffrage, the vice president of the Dutch Association for Women's Interests and Equal Citizenship, and was one of the founding members of the Women's International League for Peace and Freedom (WILPF) as well as its secretary.
 She firmly believed that women could work together across the world to bring peace.
 Although Manus was fairly well known in feminist circles in the 1920s and 1930s, she remains relatively unknown today.
 She was involved in feminist work for about thirty years during her lifetime and was known as a "feminist liberal internationalist."

 Early years

 Rosette Susanna Manus was born in 1881 in Amsterdam, Netherlands, the second of seven children to affluent Jewish parents.
 Her father was Henry Philip Manus, a tobacco merchant, and her mother was Soete Vita Israël, a homemaker.
 While the Manus family was Jewish, they were fairly assimilated.
 At-home education was the norm for Jewish women during the time, and Manus's upbringing was no different.
 Her father prevented her from attending university and becoming a nurse.
 Activism, therefore, became her outlet.
 As an incredibly wealthy woman, a modern-day millionaire through inheritance, Manus joined the elite ranks of female activist leadership.